Tax Information Regarding the Affordable Care Act

 Federal Reform Insurance Provisions

-• A federally-created marketplace opened for individuals and small employers on October 1st, 2013.
-During Open Enrollment all Oklahomans can shop and enroll for coverage.
+- During Open Enrollment all Oklahomans can shop and enroll for coverage.
 Outside of Open Enrollment, you may apply for coverage if you fall into a category of eligibility called Special Enrollment.
-People with incomes between 100 and 400 percent of federal poverty level may be eligible for premium and cost sharing reductions. https://www.healthcare.gov/will-i-qualify-to-save-on-monthly-premiums/
+Consumers with incomes between 138% and 400% of federal poverty level may be eligible for premium assistance. https://www.healthcare.gov/will-i-qualify-to-save-on-monthly-premiums/

 Essential Health Benefits